helton/hbox/README.md

 - **Support for Pipes**: Supports the use of pipes in `hbox run`, enabling efficient command chaining.
 - **Convenient Shims**: Creates `shims` (alias shortcuts) for all installed packages, simplifying command entry from `hbox run <package alias> <commands>` to `<package alias> <commands>`.
 - **Accessible Internal Binaries**: Provides direct access to internal binaries within images.
 Users can override the default entrypoint to access essential tools and utilities within containers directly.
-- **Customizable Environment Variables**: Allows setting environment variables for each package, enabling finer control over runtime configurations.
+- **Customizable Environment Variables**: Allows setting environment variables for each package, enabling finer control over runtime configurations.]()
+- **Support for Docker and Podman**: Provides seamless support for both Docker and Podman container engines, offering flexibility in container runtime choices.

 ## Installation